griffey999/MoildevLaview/README.md

 -----------------------------------------------------------------------------------------------------------------------------
 1. Development environment

-1.1 Laview : For Laview , For general complicant for future developing , we choose 32-bit version because most device drivers are supported for 32-bit driver, 64-bit is few.
+1.1 For Laview , For general complicant for future developing , we choose 32-bit version because most device drivers are supported for 32-bit driver, 64-bit is few.

 1.2 Visual studio and opencv: In order ro develop with Laview 32-bit version, we need to install visual studio c++ package and opencv which could come out 32-bit (x86) DLL to link with Laview.
 After survey , we find that the visual studio could be 2017 and opencv is ver2.4.13.6 .